oscarlr/MsPAC/README.md

 Phase reads, assemble haplotypes and detect SVs

 ## Usage
 MsPac is split into four steps.
+For each step, the input is a configuration file.
+A description of the configuration file is below.
 #### `phase-bam`
 In the first step `phase-bam`, a bam file is created.
 This bam file is a copy of the input bam file with a read group annotation added to the reads.
 A read group annotation of 1 and 2 corresponds to haplotype 1 and 2.
 The read group annotation of 0 corresponds to unassignable reads.
 #### `prep-reads`